 There will not be a talk, and the event will not take place if the weather is cloudy or bad.

-To view the eclipse safely, you MUST use the proper solar glasses.
-The Museum shop at White Memorial has a supply of them and is selling them for only $1.
-The club will also have telescopes equipped with the appropriate filters.
+To view the eclipse safely, you must use the proper solar glasses or use one of the telescopes the club will have.
+As of Tuesday, 8/15, the Museum shop at White Memorial was out of eclipse glasses, as were the Oliver Wolcott Library in Litchfield and the Morris Public Library.
+(Other libraries might still have some.)
+However, the club will have telescopes equipped with the appropriate filters and one scope with a camera displaying an image on a laptop.
 Through a telescope you can see sunspots and prominences – areas where vast amounts of gas are being thrown off the Sun.

 The program is free, and all ages are welcome.
 Children must be accompanied by an adult.